kfcampbell/kfcampbell.github.io/_posts/2020-06-09-go-allocators.markdown

 Go uses the `new` keyword (or its suspiciously sugary syntax shortcut, `&`) for _direct_ memory allocation: primitives, structs, any type you define.

-So let's take a peek next at `make`:
+So let's take a peek next at `make` next.

 Go uses the `make` keyword for three certain types that require Go magic to work with easily:

-If we [read the source code of the allocator](https://github.com/golang/go/blob/7b872b6d955d3e749ea62dbfced68ab5c61eae91/src/builtin/builtin.go#L172), we can see this described:
+If we [read the docs](https://github.com/golang/go/blob/7b872b6d955d3e749ea62dbfced68ab5c61eae91/src/builtin/builtin.go#L172) in the source code of the allocator, we can see this described:

 ```go
 // The make built-in function allocates and initializes an object of type